 The two victims were found dead in 1993 and 1994, just preceding the earliest known Long Island Killer murder.
 He was a carpenter in Manorville, living only three miles away from where remains from Mack and Taylor were dumped in 2000 and 2003.
 Rita Tangredi's daughter was friends with Barthelemy, one of the first victims to be found in

-While Bittrolff is the most likely suspect in the Long Island killings, another presence looms large in the case, that of Suffolk County Police Chief James Burke.
+While Bittrolff was for a time the most likely suspect in the Long Island killings, another presence once loomed large in the case, that of Suffolk County Police Chief James Burke.

 Burke pleaded guilty to charges of obstructing justice and a civil rights violation, and was sentenced to serve more than three years in prison.
-In the aftermath of the case, lurid tales of Burke's violence toward prostitutes were reported in the press.
+In the aftermath of the case, lurid tales of Burke's violence toward sex workers were reported in the press.
 There were allegations he threw women to the ground and been violent during oral sex.
-It wasn't the first link to prostitutes either, as the official was the subject of an internal investigation over a romance in the 1990s.
+It wasn't the first link to sex workers either, as the official was the subject of an internal investigation over a romance in the 1990s.
 The woman, who also had drug convictions, had access to both his weapon and police vehicle.

 There were also claims from the New York Post that he had personally blocked investigations into the Long Island killings, refusing to keep the FBI "in the loop" on the case.

 Burke was a chief investigator in the District Attorney's Office when the bodies were discovered, and some suggested that his actions throughout might show he was involved in the killings.